Apple iPhone SE 3 (2022) review: One foot in the past

 Charging is another area in which the SE could improve.
 Despite support for fast charging, which brings the phone up from empty to 50% in around 30 minutes, this is nowhere near as quick as the Android competition.
 The OnePlus Nord CE 2 5G, for example, can charge to 100% in not much longer.

-There’s only one on the rear and you’re getting the same hardware as on the previous iPhone SE: a 12MP (f/1.8) shooter that can capture 4K video at up to 60fps fully stabilised.
+There’s only one on the rear and you’re getting the same hardware as on the previous iPhone SE: a 12-megapixel (f/1.8) shooter that can capture 4K video at up to 60fps fully stabilised.

 There’s also no night mode, which is weird because the A15 Bionic processor brings other features across from the iPhone 13, including Photographic Styles (colour presets that don’t affect the reproduction of skin tones), Deep Fusion and Smart HDR 4, which enables the camera to detect and adjust exposure for each face in group shots.
 The 2022 iPhone SE also lacks the iPhone 13’s Cinematic Mode.